eendebakpt/oapackage/docs/data.rst

 Array transformations
 ---------------------

-Transformations of (orthogonal) arrays consist of row permutations, level permutations and level transformations.
+Transformations of (orthogonal) arrays consist of row, column and level permutations.
 A transformation is represented by the :meth:`~oalib.array_transformation_t` object.

 For a given transformation the column permutations are applied first, then the level permutations and finally the row permutations.
-The level- and column permutations are not commutative.
+The level and column permutations are not commutative.

 .. code-block:: c++